 Your hair is constructed from a type of protein known as keratin.
 An isolated hair consists of the hair shaft (the part you see), the root beneath the skin, and the follicle.
 The hair root grows from the follicle.
 Located at the bottom of the follicle is the hair bulb where the hair’s melanin is produced.
 Melanin is the substance the determines your hair color.

 The average woman loses nearly 50 to 100 hairs from her head each day.
 Normally, those hairs are replaced by new ones from the same follicle.
 If they fail to grow back or you are dropping more than 100 strands a day you may be experiencing a form of alopecia.

 Alopecia is the medical term for hair loss and is attributed to genetics, haircare practices, or immune system disorders.
 There are four main types of alopecia:

 As you age your hair and scalp begin to change.
-Your follicles narrow causing replacement strands to emerge thinner, hair growth to slow to a trickle, and some follicles to quit generating new hairs altogether.
+Your follicles narrow causing replacement strands to emerge thinner, hair growth to slow, and some follicles to quit generating new hairs altogether.

 For women, age-related hair loss does not usually involve the receding hairline experienced by men.
 Female pattern baldness is more likely to be an overall thinning, causing wispy, lifeless hair, and areas of exposed scalp.